s-bano/Fast-Protein-Crystal-detection-and-classification-using-Detectron2-and-gaussian-mixture-models/README.md

 1. Open the [Colab notebook](https://colab.research.google.com/drive/1SlUv-KsLp-mUdxJQZ1cdwdg4xdY7QlKu?usp=sharing).
 2. Make a **copy** of the notebook to your own Google Drive.
 3. Upload your images ZIP archive and your `.pth` model file.
-   > [Here]() is the link to the latest model trained by us.
+   > [Here](https://liverguac-my.sharepoint.com/:f:/g/personal/r_kuhn_rgu_ac_uk/Eqou7erMVKBNpnR7u5lhXRQBeREYnuNjxXD12QRsb1UFqg?e=Pv7mB7) is the link to the latest model trained by us.
    > If you want to train your own model, please go to [Crystal Detection Training](#crystal-detection-training)
 4. Edit the example paths in the notebook to match your files.
 5. Run all cells (`Runtime > Run all`) to process your images.

 ---

-### Notes

-- The notebook supports recursive folders inside the ZIP archive.
-- A pre-trained model by Raphaël Kuhn is provided, or you can train your own.
-- The output ZIP will mirror your input folder structure.
-- In the future, the aim is to deploy this app so it can be run on local devices and after that on microfluidic devices (Go [here](#deployment) for more infos)

 ## 📝 Crystal Detection Training